 Don’t worry if you’re still dealing with it for the next 2 to 3 weeks.
 That’s why I recommend having these things already on hand in your postpartum survival kit at home.

 3. Looking Good after a c-section

 As I said before, you won’t be able to shower for a few days, and you probably won’t be too excited about doing it every day for the first weeks.
 Nonetheless, there are going to be tons of photos made of you and your new baby.
 With a few simple items, you can make yourself look good even when you feel your worst.

 (And if you’re like me, you automatically feel better on the inside if look good on the outside.)

 - Dry shampoo will help your hair look like it has been recently washed even if it hasn’t.

 - Leave foundation, powder and fancy brushes at home and just use a good neutral powder/foundation.
 It’s enough to remove splotchiness and dark eye rings and not too much that you’ll have it accidentally smeared on your bed, clothes, and baby!

-- forget eyeshadow and eyeliner for the same reason.
+- forget eye shadow and eyeliner for the same reason.
 Waterproof mascara will help your tired eyes stand out better in photos.
 You’ll surely shed a few tears within the first few days as well – just sayin’.

 - Get some cute and comfy nursing pajamas and pair them with a robe for pictures or walking the floor.